Fallible-Disk-Encryption/02PlaylistFixer/README.md

 **TO-DO:**
 [ ] Re-create the Playlists
-		Maybe ask interactively if they needed to be sorted by Newest First?
+&emsp;		Maybe ask interactively if they needed to be sorted by Newest First?
 If Y, then TAC
 [ ] Delete original Files?
 [ ] Instead of CATing a giant amount of lines, place into text file first?
-		Might be an issue for people with tens of thousands of episodes.
+&emsp;		Might be an issue for people with tens of thousands of episodes.

 **Extra**
 Makes a copy of each file for backup purposes :)